imanghafoori1/laravel-widgetize/README.md

 >Note that it executes the widget code `Lazily`.
 Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `{!! $widgetObj !!}`, So for example if you comment out `{!! $widgetObj !!}` from your blade file then all database queries will be disabled automatically.
 No need to comment out the controller codes anymore...

-If you like the package please star it on Github, it means a lot to have support from the community and if you have suggestions please let us know.